Rudd-O/zfs-tools/README.md

    - zsnap on the local machine
    - zreplicate from the local machine to the destination machine

-   Obsolete snapshots deleted by zsnap will be automatically purged on the destination machine by zreplicate.
+   Obsolete snapshots deleted by zsnap will *not* be automatically purged on the destination machine by zreplicate.
+To purge these, use --clear-obsolete.

    Run `zreplicate --help` for a compendium of options you may use.